Configuring your Stream Destinations

 When scheduling or updating your Stream Events, you can now select your custom Stream Destinations.

-Because YouTube doesn’t provide a way to automatically stop a stream at a specific time, you have to manually stop the stream manually before the 12 hours limit.
+Because YouTube doesn’t provide a way to automatically stop a stream at a specific time, you have to manually stop the stream before the 12-hour limit.

-6. How to handle > 12hours of streaming on your own YouTube channel?
+4. How to handle > 12 hours of streaming on your own YouTube channel?

 No change is needed on the MyRaces.Live portal as long as the same Stream Key is used.

-With the premium and pro subscriptions, you can restream to any RTMP/RTMPS destination, including Twitch, Facebook, or Instagram.
+With the Premium and Pro subscriptions, you can also stream to any custom RTMP/RTMPS destination, including Twitch, Facebook, or Instagram.

-• Copying the streaming key from the streaming platform of your choice:
+• Copy the streaming key from the streaming platform of your choice:

 • Twitch Studio